 Intel employees have always been active in the community.
 After retiring, many take volunteerism to a new level.
 These are stories about retirees who have been able to contribute across a wide array of organizations from pet adoption to domestic violence advocacy, from firefighting to food banks.
 Consider sharing your own volunteering activities with the rest of the retiree community by filling out the Volunteer Article Template and submitting it to the Communications Committee.
 Who knows, you may attract other volunteers to your cause!

-In addition to the value your skills bring to organizations when you volunteer, Intel will pay any qualified 501 (C)(3) non-profit organization $10.00 for each hour you volunteer up to $10,000 per year.
+As an Official Intel Retiree, in addition to the value your skills bring to organizations when you volunteer, Intel will pay any qualified 501 (C)(3) non-profit organization $10.00 for each hour you volunteer up to $10,000 per year.

 - Will Clenney and Cali, his Labrador Retriever/Plot Hound mix are dedicated to delivering smiles and social support through their animal-assisted therapy.
 Read more.